 Although it feels like a soft, simple textile, an electric blanket is actually an appliance and should be treated as such.
 Especially if you’re investing a few extra bucks on super-soft material or extra features, make sure your blanket comes with a refund or replacement warranty.

 Safety is of utmost importance when using an electric blanket, so, again, be sure to follow all the manufacturer’s instructions to a T from the first use to the last.
 There are also two crucial rules to remember: Keep the blanket as flat as possible to avoid pockets of excessive heat buildup (especially when using higher settings) and never lay objects like books or cell phones on top of or underneath your blanket.
 It’s too easy for your belongings to trap heat between themselves and the blanket, causing the blanket’s coils to overheat—which could destroy them or burn everything around them.

-To help you find the best electric blanket and warmth all season long, we’ve picked a few favorites based on the considerations outlined above and critical reviews on the top shopping sites.
+To help you find the best electric blanket and warmth all season long, we’ve picked favorites based on the considerations outlined above and high-scoring reviews from shoppers like you.

 1. BEST FOR LOUNGING: Sunbeam Microplush Heated Throw Blanket

 This microplush velvet electric blanket deserves a spot on your sofa for its ability to deliver consistent heat and automatically shut off after three hours of lounging or napping.
 The built-in thermal system senses and adjusts the heat level throughout the blanket to keep you warm—but not too warm—all over.
 You can control how toasty the throw blanket (50 by 60 inches in size) gets by selecting from three heat settings on the ergonomically-designed remote and throw it into the washer and dryer with use.
 It comes with a five-year limited warranty.